JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Sets the target device and line width used for WYSIWYG formatting in a rich edit control.
 ```
-FUNCTION SetTargetDevice (BYVAL hDC AS HDC, BYVAL lnwidth AS LONG) AS LONG
+FUNCTION SetTargetDevice (BYVAL hDC AS HDC, BYVAL lnwidth AS LONG) AS BOOLEAN
 ```
 | Parameter  | Description |
 | ---------- | ----------- |